How to Obfuscate Security Features on Appdome

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Obfuscate Security Features on Android apps using Appdome
+How to Implement Obfuscate Security Features in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Obfuscate Security Features without an SDK or gateway: